chimay/vimscript-tricks/README.md

 you surely have had results talking about `:redir`.
 This is ok, but there is a more elegant solution for this particular problem.

-This wiki collects vim script snippets, whose some were hard to find.
+This (neo)vim help page collects vim script snippets, whose some were hard to find.
 You may already know some of them, and I hope you will gladly discover the others.

 # Installation
 ## Using vim-packager